Sirsasana (The Headstand Pose)

 The headstand pose is considered the “King of the Asanas.”
 Hatha Yoga is practised as both an asana and a mudra.

-Modern yoga practice describes Sirsana as an inverted pose, while in Hatha Yoga Pradipika, it was referred to as Viparita Karani mudra.
+Modern yoga practice describes Sirsasana as an inverted pose, while the Hatha Yoga Pradipika refers to it as Viparita Karani mudra.

 History of Shirshasana

-In the 15th century, it was widely used as a gesture called Viparita Karani, or the inverter.
+In the 15th century, it was widely used as a yoga posture called Viparita Karani, also known as the Inverted Pose.
 Yogis mainly practised Sirsasana to expand their Ojas or shine upwards.

-It was mainly a part of Tapah or austerity, but its main objective was to regulate the energy flow towards the crown chakra to attain salvation.
+It was primarily a part of Tapah or austerity, but its main objective was to regulate the energy flow towards the crown chakra to attain salvation.

 In the 11th century, the great yogi Hemachandra defined this posture as Duryodhanasana or Kapalikarna asana for head practices.